Upload an HTML file online and share it as a public link

 Can I update the same project later?

-You can deploy a new version under the same project workflow and share the new preview URL with reviewers.
+You can deploy a new version under the same project workflow and keep the fixed project URL pointing at the latest deployment.